-While salvation by grace through faith was being dispensed to the nation of Israel in anticipation of the kingdom, Paul was also called to dispense this grace to the gentiles.
+While salvation by grace through faith was being dispensed to the gentiles, the nation of Israel was to have been in anticipation of the kingdom.
+Peter and Paul had different gospels. the gospel (good news) Peter had was for the nation of Israel.
+The gospel Paul had for the gentiles was for individual salvation.